Intrinsic Nernst Effect from Berry Curvature in Superconductors

 \twocolumngrid

-\textit{Introduction---} The unambiguous identification of topological superconductors (TSCs) remains a major open problem in the field of topological materials.
-In contrast to topological insulators and semi-metals, where boundary modes often offer a clear experimental hallmark \cite{Xia2009,Roushan2009,Xu2015TaP}, the detection of Majorana boundary modes in TSCs is complicated by an intrinsic ambiguity that similar responses may also arise from topologically trivial mechanisms \cite{Yu2021NonMajorana,Jack2021Detecting,Mandal2023Topological}.
-To move beyond this bottleneck, it is crucial to broaden the scope of evidence: signatures of TSCs that emerge \textit{away from the boundary} should be combined with the boundary probes to conclusively identify TSC.
-For instance, in intrinsic two-dimensional (2D) chiral TSCs, quantized thermal Hall conductance is a well-known direct probe for detecting the band topology characterized by a non-zero Chern number \cite{read_2000_paired,wang_2021_berry}.
-More recently, it was further realized that a broader range of experimental observables can be used to distinguish topological and trivial superconductivity, owing to their distinct quasiparticle band geometry \cite{wang_2021_berry}.
-One example system is Rashba 2D electron gas proximitized by $s$-wave superconductors, where the effective $p+ip$ TSC phase and the topologically trivial phase were predicted to show distinct spectral signatures and tunneling conductance \cite{liao_2025_detecting}.
+\textit{Introduction---} Unambiguous identification of topological superconductors (TSCs) remains a major challenge in the study of topological materials.
+In contrast to topological insulators and semimetals, where boundary modes provide clear experimental signatures \cite{Xia2009,Roushan2009,Xu2015TaP}, the detection of Majorana boundary modes in TSCs is often obscured by similar signals from topologically trivial mechanisms \cite{Yu2021NonMajorana,Jack2021Detecting,Mandal2023Topological}.
+To move beyond this limitation, it is crucial to broaden the evidence: signatures that appear \textit{away from the boundary} should complement boundary probes to conclusively identify TSCs.
+In two-dimensional (2D) chiral TSCs, quantized thermal Hall conductance is known as a direct probe of non-zero Chern numbers \cite{read_2000_paired}.
+In particular, the effective $p+ip$ TSC phase and its trivial counterpart in a proximitized Rashba 2D electron gas were predicted to exhibit distinct spectral and tunneling signatures \cite{liao_2025_detecting}.